lachlanmcdonald/grunt-saxicon/README.md

 }
 ```

 __saxicon-width__(_$icon_)
 __saxicon-height__(_$icon_)

 Returns the icon's width\height in pixels, as defined by the original SVG's `viewbox` attribute.
-Note that this isn't guaranteed to be a whole-number if the SVG is uses fractional sizes.
+Note that this isn't guaranteed to be a whole-number if the SVG uses fractional dimensions.

 Will raise an error if the provided icon does not exist.

 ```scss